 Temperature doesn’t affect these plants, although humidity is an important factor in keeping bromeliads healthy because they are tropical plants.
 Misting them a few times a week should help.

 The lucky bamboo plant will make a statement in any room.
 They have a long, slender structure that will brighten your dorm and bring life to the atmosphere.
 Although lucky bamboo stalks resemble those of bamboo, they aren’t bamboo at all, but rather a Dracaena plant.
 Lucky bamboo has been a part of Chinese culture for many years but has been popularized everywhere.

-This houseplant is perfect for first time plant owners because it is extremely easy to grow.
+This houseplant is perfect for first-time plant owners because it is extremely easy to grow.
 Lucky bamboo grows really well in bright light but will also survive in low-lit areas.
 For optimal growth, keep this plant near a window but not in direct sunlight.

-Lucky bamboo grows in water, so place the bottom of the stalks in a dish or pot of choice and change the water every couple months.
+Lucky bamboo grows in water, so place the bottom of the stalks in a dish or pot of choice and change the water every couple of months.